pixee/codemodder-docs/docs/faqs.md

 At a high level, we are both codemod development tools (except they call them "recipes").
 There are multiple differences in the technical approach between [OpenRewrite](https://github.com/openrewrite/) and codemodder.
 While we appreciate their work on building a complete stack for codemod development, we're focused on orchestration of idiomatic community tools and integration with other tools.

-### How does codemodder relate to pixeebot?
+### How does codemodder relate to Pixeebot?

-The team behind [pixeebot](https://pixee.ai/) delivers their code improvements using codemodder-based codemods and sponsor the development of codemodder.
+The team behind [Pixeebot](https://pixee.ai/) delivers code improvements using codemodder-based codemods and sponsors the development of codemodder.

 ### How can I make codemods for language X|Y|Z?